-As an Art History major, you will develop an in-depth understanding, appreciation, and application of the visual arts.
-This program will encourage you to study, investigate, and interpret visual images within an historical context from the prehistoric era to the present.
+As a USJ Art History major, you will study, investigate, and interpret visual images within an historical context from the prehistoric era to the present.

 The Greater Hartford community is home to numerous distinctive art collections.
-As an Art History major, you have the opportunity to work among these collections.
-Art History students have worked as interns for the University of Saint Joseph Art Gallery, the Wadsworth Atheneum, the Lyman Allyn Art Museum, the New Britain Museum of American Art, the Mark Twain House, the Stowe-Day Foundation, the Wethersfield Historical Society, the Noah Webster House, Sara Dove Art Conservation and the Connecticut Historical Society.
-Access to these organizations and their renowned collections provides students an invaluable introduction to all aspects of museum operations.
+As an Art History major, you have the opportunity to work among these collections and gain an invaluable introduction to all aspects of museum operations.